Property Tax Lawyers

 Advised a buyer paying over £2,000,000 for a house with a field of about 8 acres.
 The saving by treating the property as “mixed use” rather than “residential property” was nearly £80,000.
 HMRC made a check of the return and accepted that the property counted as “mixed use”.

-This article considers the SDLT issues on the purchase of a property with a granny flat or other subsidiary dwelling including multiple dwellings relief and the 3% surcharge rules.
-The...Read More
+The SDLT issues on the purchase of a property with a granny flat, an annex or other subsidiary dwelling including multiple dwellings relief and the 3% surcharge rules are complex....Read More